gradle/gradle/design-docs/parallel-project-execution.md

 While parallel _execution_ does not strictly require decoupling at _configuration_ time, the long-term goal is to provide a powerful set of features that will be available for fully decoupled projects.
 Such features will include configuration of projects in parallel, re-use of configuration for unchanged projects, project-level up-to-date checks, and using pre-built artifacts in the place of building dependent projects.
+See [project-configuration-model](project-configuration-model.md) for details.

 # Use cases